 C7.
-Prior to commencing the construction, operations, upgrading or decommissioning of the development or the cessation of operations, the Applicant must notify the Department in writing via the Major Projects website portal of the date of commencement, or cessation, of the relevant phase.
+Prior to commencing the construction, operations, upgrading or decommissioning of the development or the cessation of operations, the Applicant must notify in writing the Department (via the Major Projects website portal) and Council of the date of commencement, or cessation, of the relevant phase.